open-gitops/documents/PRINCIPLES.md

 - ### Break Glass

-    The temporary suspension of GitOps principles, most often pausing automated _Reconciliation_.
+    The temporary suspension of GitOps principles, often accomplished by pausing automated _Reconciliation_.
-    While these principles apply to "regular operations," it may sometimes be necessary to pause or sidestep them during an emergency such as incident management.
+    While these principles apply to typical operations, it may at times be necessary to temporarily pause reconciliation, for example during incident management activities.
-    In these cases, other modes of operations should be considered (e.g. manual intervention), followed by any necessary updates to the desired state declarations, and finally resuming reconciliation of the manually changed system with the updated declarations again.
+    In these cases, other modes of operations should be considered (e.g. manual intervention), followed by any necessary updates to the desired state declarations, and finally resuming reconciliation of the system with the updated declarations.
     Pragmatic exceptions to these guiding principles are expected from time to time during the journey toward a system being fully managed by GitOps.

 - ### Continuous

-    By "continuous" we adopt the industry standard term to mean _Reconciliation_ continues to happen, not that it must be instantaneous.
+    By "continuous" we adopt the industry standard to mean that _Reconciliation_ continues to happen, not that it must be instantaneous.

 - ### Declarative Description

-    Describing the desired state or behavior of a system without specifying how that state will be achieved, thereby separating between configuration (the desired state) and implementation (the commands, API calls, scripts etc.) that actually achieves the desired state described in the declarative description.
+    Describing the desired state or behavior of a system without specifying how that state will be achieved, thereby separating configuration (the desired state) from the implementation (commands, API calls, scripts etc.) that actually achieves the desired state described in the declarative description.

 - ### Desired State